 Always maintain a sufficient amount of recommended oil in the injection oil reservoir.

 CAUTION: Check level and refill every time you refuel.
+Do not mismatch oil reservoir cap with fuel tank cap.
+Install cap that is identified OIL.

 Wipe off any oil spills.
 Oil is highly flammable.

 COLD WEATHER CARBURETION MODIFICATIONS